 Although there are no operational restrictions on the wood splitter when used for the first time, it is recommended that the following items be checked:

 Review the engine owner's manual for break-in recommendations.
 Place the machine in a Safe Condition before checking any components.
-Refer to Safe Condition on page 10.
+To see how to do that, refer to Safe Condition on page 9.

 After 1 hour of operation